What are Cenotes?

 Natural sunlight should always be visible.

-Maximum distance to a surface should be no more than 60 linea metres.
+The maximum distance to the surface should be no more than 60 linear metres.

 The area around Tulum is very flat.
-There are no hills, mountains or even rivers.
+There are no hills, mountains, or even rivers.
 Many thousands of years ago the land where the cenotes are situated was under the sea and parts were a coral reef.
-Over many years the sea bed rose up and the water levels dropped, leaving the coral exposed in the air eventually turning it into limestone, which you can still see today.
-Around 66 million years ago the Chicxulub asteroid hit a feww 100 Ks from Tulum causing cracks and sinkholes, over many thousands of years the rain seeped through the very porous limestone into the cracks and formed caves,through erosion they ended up in the sea.
+Over many years the seabed rose up and the water levels dropped, leaving the coral exposed to the air, eventually turning it into limestone which you can still see today.
+Around 66 million years ago the Chicxulub asteroid hit a few 100km from Tulum causing cracks and sinkholes.
+Over many thousands of years the rain seeped through the very porous limestone into the cracks and formed caves, pushing its way into the sea.
 Underground rivers had been formed.
-Many thousands of years later the Ice Age came, the water levels in the underground rivers dropped as the water went to the North and South Pole as ice, in places the ceiling collapesd as there was no water to support it making more sink holes.
-During this time when the caves were dry, rain water again passed through the lime stone but now drip by drip it formed the stalagtites and stalagmites,when the Ice Age finished the water levels rose again as the ice melted, the caves are now flooded, the colapses are the entrance and exits the stalagmites and stalamites are still there as are animal and human remains trapped there from when the caves were dry.
+Many thousands of years later the Ice Age came and the water levels in the underground rivers dropped as the water went to the North and South Pole as ice.
+In places the ceiling collapsed as there was no water to support it thereby making more sinkholes.
+During this time when the caves were dry, rainwater again passed through the limestone but now drip by drip it formed the stalactites and stalagmites.
+When the Ice Age finished the water levels rose again as the ice melted and the caves were flooded as they are today.
+The ceiling collapses are the entrances and exits.
+The stalactites and stalagmites are still there as are animal and human remains, trapped or left there when the caves were dry.

 "If you’re looking for an operator with knowledge, flexibility, and personability, look no further!
 Diving with Marc & Hannah was one of the best diving trips thus far - essentially a personally tailored couple days where they provided excellent guiding in and out of the water.
 Thanks again for the good times Marc & Hannah."